Bahrain Grand Prix

+In 2014, to commemorate the tenth anniversary of the event, the Bahrain Grand Prix was held under floodlights at night.
+It became F1’s second night race, after the Singapore Grand Prix’s debut in 2008.
+Lewis Hamilton won the inaugural night edition, and the race has remained a night event ever since.

-The 2011 Bahrain Grand Prix, scheduled for 13 March, was cancelled on 21 February amid widespread protests during the 2011 Bahraini uprising. after drivers including Damon Hill and Mark Webber had protested.
+The 2011 Bahrain Grand Prix, scheduled for 13 March, was cancelled on 21 February amid widespread protests during the 2011 Bahraini uprising.
 Drivers, including Damon Hill and Mark Webber, voiced opposition to the race.
 In 2012, human rights activists again called for cancellation of the race over reports of abuses by the authorities.
 Despite safety concerns raised by team personnel, the race went ahead on 22 April.

-In 2014, to commemorate the tenth anniversary of the event, the Bahrain Grand Prix was held under floodlights at night.
-It became F1’s second night race, after the Singapore Grand Prix’s debut in 2008.
-Lewis Hamilton won the inaugural night edition, and the race has remained a night event ever since.
+The 2026 Bahrain Grand Prix was also originally cancelled, one month before it was due to take place, due to risks imposed by the 2026 Iran war.
+In July 2026, it was reinstated and relocated to the Sepang International Circuit in Malaysia in the opening weekend of October.